Anti-corruption campaign under Xi Jinping: Public perception

 The anti-corruption campaign has been well received by the Chinese public, which generally views corruption as a major problem.
 Harvard studies on the attitudes of the Chinese public found that the campaign's approval rating was 71.5% in 2016.
 Harvard survey data for 2003-2020 also showed that trust in government had increased over the period studied, but particularly following the anti-corruption campaign.Academics Steve Tsang and Olivia Cheung write that by all measures, the campaign has obtained broad support among the public.

 There was some initial cynicism among the Chinese public about the intent of the campaign and its effectiveness.
-Earlier on, domestic and international observers commented on the possibility that the campaign is an emblematic feature of Chinese political culture which has, since its imperial days, invariably attempted tackling corruption in a high-profile manner when a new leader comes to power.
+Earlier on, domestic and international observers commented on the possibility that the campaign is an emblematic feature of Chinese political culture which has, since its imperial days, invariably attempted to tackle corruption in a high-profile manner when a new leader comes to power.
 The 2014 ranking of countries by Transparency International's Corruption Perceptions Index ranked China lower than a year before, falling to 100th from 80th place.
-However, the extent and reach of the campaign has surprised even the most seasoned Chinese political observers.
+However, the extent and reach of the campaign have surprised even the most seasoned Chinese political observers.

 Some members of the Chinese legal community argue that the lack of an independent judiciary contributes to endemic corruption and that these problems will not be permanently resolved without deeper systemic reforms.

-Guanxi and other social customs, may have also contributed to the prevalence of practices seen as corrupt from a strictly legal perspective but seem relatively benign from a cultural standpoint.
-Gift-giving during holidays, securing patrons for career advancement, hosting banquets at expensive restaurants to secure minor deals, exchanging favours, and navigating the complex web of guanxi to get things done was seen as an ordinary part of Chinese life.
+Guanxi and other social customs may have also contributed to the prevalence of practices seen as corrupt from a strictly legal perspective but seem relatively benign from a cultural standpoint.
+Gift-giving during holidays, securing patrons for career advancement, hosting banquets at expensive restaurants to secure minor deals, exchanging favours, and navigating the complex web of guanxi to get things done was seen as ordinary parts of Chinese life.
 Indeed, many people did not see these activities as illegal or even morally problematic.
-Moreover, many regulations and law governing cadre work and public service were rarely enforced, resulting in two prevailing winds among Chinese officialdom that "if everyone else is doing it then it must be okay," and that "I probably won't ever be caught anyway".
+Moreover, many regulations and laws governing cadre work and public service were rarely enforced, resulting in two prevailing winds among Chinese officialdom that "if everyone else is doing it, then it must be okay," and that "I probably won't ever be caught anyway".

-Following the announcement of the campaign, former premier Zhu Rongji made a rare public statement voicing support for the campaign.
+Following the announcement of the campaign, former Premier Zhu Rongji made a rare public statement voicing support for the campaign.

+Number of people affected

+The campaign eventually targeted more than 1,500 senior officials, including about a dozen senior military officers, several executives of state-owned enterprises, and five national leaders.
+As of 2023, approximately 2.3 million government officials had been prosecuted.
+The number of people disciplined each year is as follows: